-The UN Environmental Assembly adopted a resolution to begin negotiations in November 2022 on an international, legally-binding treaty to end plastic pollution.
+The UN Environmental Assembly adopted a resolution t0 begin negotiations on an international, legally-binding treaty to end plastic pollution.
 These treaty negotiations offer an important opportunity to improve the health of people while improving the health of the planet.

 As part of Project Sunset – a global initiative to phase out the sale of commercial tobacco products – ASH is joining the UN Plastics Treaty negotiations as an organizing member of the Stop Tobacco Pollution Alliance (STPA).